JabariD/assembly_recursion/README.md

 Peliminary Step: Check tabs/spaces and valid characters.
 1. Recursively call each character in our string; (which I will call **c**).
 2. Convert c (starting with the rightmost digit; backtrack) to its decimal representation; (which I will call **d**).
-3. If c does not need to be multiplied go to step 8If c does:
+3. If c does not need to be multiplied go to step 8.
+If c does:
 4. Multiply **d** by base (33).
 5. Store in **tempAnswer** (string in memory).
 6. Check if multiply again by base